apluslms/aplus-manual/m01_introduction/02_rst.rst

   in the picture above.
-Two classic editors with lots of features for programmers are `Emacs <https://en.wikipedia.org/wiki/Emacs>`_ and `Vim <https://en.wikipedia.org/wiki/Vim_(text_editor)>`_, but those also have high learning curve.
+Two classic editors with lots of features for programmers are `Emacs <https://en.wikipedia.org/wiki/Emacs>`_ and `Vim <https://en.wikipedia.org/wiki/Vim_(text_editor)>`_, but those also have a high learning curve.

   Do **not** use word processors such as Microsoft Word or LibreOffice Writer.
 Their formatting commands are useless when one must edit pure text files.

-  It is good to learn how to use your text editor: commenting multiple lines, changing indentation of multiple lines, show line numbers, search and replace.
+  It is good to learn how to use your text editor: commenting multiple lines, changing indentation of multiple lines, showing line numbers, searching and replacing text.

 The usual workflow for editing a course is the following: